Adrien-G/Sailfish_TransportIDF/README.md

 ### Installing

-actually no installation is furnished, but you can download sailfish SDK and compile it to your Sailfish X phone
+for now no installation is furnished because the app' is not finished, but you can download sailfish SDK and compile it to your Sailfish X phone